New York (CNNMoney) - Sears was once the king of retailers. Now it's a cash-starved shell of itself whose very survival is in doubt.

 In fact, it's been selling off its bedrock brands just to generate cash.
 Kenmore appliances.
 Craftsman tools.
 Diehard batteries.
 For years these trusted brands could only be found at Sears.

-But Kenmore appliances and DieHard batteries can now be purchased on Amazon, and Sears is considering selling the brands themselves.
-Later this year you'll be able to buy Craftsman tools at Lowe's, after Sears sold the Craftsman brand to Stanley Black & Decker.
+But Kenmore appliances and DieHard batteries can now be purchased on Amazon, and Sears is desperately looking for buyers for the brands.
+Lampert has offered to buy Kenmore himself if no one else will buy it.
+On Monday Craftsman tools went on sale at Lowe's, a Sears rival, for the first time after Sears sold the Craftsman brand to Stanley Black & Decker last year.

 But Land's End is the brand that best illustrates the decline of Sears.

 Unlike Kenmore and Craftsman, Sears purchased the Land's End business rather than creating it, paying $1.9 billion in cash for it in 2002.
 But its sales fell far short of expectations.
 By 2014 Sears had spun off the company to shareholders in a deal that brought Sears just $500 million in cash.